jplane/DurableStateMachines/README.md

   - A durable, reliable [implementation](./DurableEngine) based on the [Durable Task framework](https://github.com/Azure/durabletask)

-- Abstractions for both [synchronous](./Common/Model/Execution/IQueryMetadata.cs) and [asynchronous](./Common/Model/Execution/ISendMessageMetadata.cs) communication to external systems; talk to all your favorite native cloud services from within your statechart!
+- Abstractions for both [pull](./Common/Model/Execution/IQueryMetadata.cs)- and [push](./Common/Model/Execution/ISendMessageMetadata.cs)-based communication with external systems; talk to all your favorite native cloud services from within your statechart!

 - In addition to parent-child _state_ relationships within a single statechart, there is also support for parent-child relationships between _statecharts_ themselves (execute statechart A within the context of statechart B, etc.)